 EGNOS Version 3, set to enter service in the near future, will augment both GPS and Galileo.
 As a result, it will be capable of delivering performance beyond Cat-I requirements.
 Not only will this capability increase performance and improve accuracy, resilience and safety, it will also enable the aviation sector to design new EGNOS-based services and applications.

-To help usher in this next generation of EGNOS, the European Commission, Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROWTH) is set to publish a call for a new service contract.
+To help user in this next generation of EGNOS, the European Commission, Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs (DG GROWTH) is set to publish a call for a new service contract.
 The scope of the contract includes:

 - Analysing aviation needs and identifying opportunities for new services that go beyond Cat-I and are enabled by EGNOS’ dual frequency augmentation of GPS and Galileo;